amsk1982/techniqueforlife/content/workshops/inviting-intimacy-1.md

 Full weekend ticket £150

-Two-together ticket  :  _Book together and share a £50 discount - buy two standard price full weekend tickets at the same time to pay only £250 for two people_
+Two-together ticket:  _Book together and share a £50 discount - buy two standard price full weekend tickets at the same time to pay only £250 for two people_

 > _"Fantastic leaders Ed & Bethan making it a safe, calm environment for 'Personal Development'.
 I came away feeling relaxed & refreshed and my perspective of relationships changed."_